 For those who are willing to borrow large sums, there can be higher lending fees if this entitles you to cheaper mortgage rates on the loans.

-Speak to your mortgage advisor to check if a low interest mortgage deal with high lending fee is still the cheapest option to choose.
+Speak to your mortgage advisor to check if a low-interest mortgage deal with a high lending fee is still the cheapest option to choose.
 The complexity of mortgage lending and associated mortgage lending competition has made it difficult for customers to choose what is most suited to them.

 For those who are looking to remortgage, with relatively small loans, it may be better for a low fee loan.

 Talk to Your Mortgage Lender in Remortgaging Case

 If you have a little equity in your house and are on an interest-only mortgage, check with your mortgage lender about remortgage options, particularly if you are due to come off from a discounted deal or a fixed time mortgage deal.
 Some lenders offer deals to existing customers that are not generally available to new customers.
 In some cases, lenders may arrange re-mortgage in case of negative equity.